 Pat: This is what I learned at the hospital: you have to do everything you can.
 You have to work your hardest, and if you do, if you stay positive, you have a shot at a silver lining.

-Pat has only a few friends, and two of them, Ronnie (John Ortiz) and his wife Veronica (Julia Stiles), invite him over for dinner one night.
+Pat has only a few friends, and two of them, Ronnie (John Ortiz) and Veronica (Julia Stiles), invite him over for dinner one night.
 There, he meets Veronica's younger sister Tiffany (Jennifer Lawrence).
 The two develop an odd friendship centered around both their shared mental conditions and, in a twist, so that Tiffany can deliver letters written by Pat to Nikki.
 At first, Pat is hesitant to have anything to do with Tiffany, based on the rumors of her promiscuity and that he's (in his head, anyway) obsessed with getting Nikki back.
 He cannot see that it's a lost cause.
 Tiffany can see that it's a lost cause, as she also knows Nikki, but she plays along with Pat's fantasy of getting her back.
 However, she doesn't end up delivering any of his letters to her, instead using them as a ploy to spend time with Pat.
 In exchange for "delivering" his letters to Nikki, Pat agrees to be Tiffany's partner at an upcoming ballroom dancing event in Philadelphia.
 They begin training in Tiffany's home dance studio.

 Things seem to be picking up for Pat.
 His father, like him, is an enthusiastic fan of the NFL's Philadelphia Eagles, and is also a bookie (shh!) who has some unresolved issues with obsessive/compulsive disorder, asks Pat to attend an upcoming Eagles game as his good luck charm.
 Pat, in another manic phase, goes to the game but never makes it into the stadium, as he gets into a spur-of-the-moment fight in the parking lot while tailgating before the game.
 He's hauled away by police and released some hours later.
 His very superstitious father is furious because he thinks Pat not attending the game ruined the Eagles' chance at a win; typical behavior for superstitious people.
 At this pivotal point in the movie, Tiffany appears at Pat's parents' house.
 Pat Sr. had extreme reservations about his son associating with her due to the rumors surrounding her, but she stands up to both Pat and Pat Sr., meticulously detailing, despite her hatred of sports, various sporting events that Pat Sr. had money riding on, relaying the scores and indicating that every game that occurred on a day where she and Pat were together, all the Philadelphia teams Pat Sr. follows had won.
 Further, Pat's motto, "Excelsior", which he picked up in treatment, is brought up by Tiffany and explained that it's the state motto of New York—the Eagles' arch-nemesis, then questions why Pat Sr. would send Pat to any games in light of these revelations.
 Pat Sr. is stunned at all this but accepts it as an important fact, realizing that his son is not really any kind of good luck charm.
 Quite the opposite, in fact.

-Pat Sr. and a bookie colleague of his wish to put this to the test, so they grudgingly arrange a sizable bet, double or nothing, on the upcoming Eagles/Cowboys game, with an included parlay that stipulates that for Pat Sr. to win the bet, Pat and Tiffany must also score a minimum of 5.0 in the ballroom dancing competition.
+Pat Sr. and a bookie colleague of his wish to put this to the test, so they arrange a sizable bet, double or nothing, on the upcoming Eagles/Cowboys game, with an included parlay that stipulates that for Pat Sr. to win the bet, Pat and Tiffany must also score a minimum of 5.0 in the ballroom dancing competition.
 Pat doesn't like any of this at all, but is persuaded to go along with it because Nikki will be at the dance event to see how he's doing.
 Tiffany despairs at this, but there's no stopping now.

 Game day comes along and the Eagles unexpectedly beat the Cowboys at the last minute.
 Immediately after the game ends, the dance contest begins.
 The other competitors are professionals, with custom dance costumes and well-practiced performances.
 Tiffany, distressed at the prospect of losing Pat to Nikki and at the likelihood that they won't score a 5.0, parks herself in the hotel bar and beings drinking.
 As their names are called, Pat has to find Tiffany and get her to the event floor.

 Pat and Tiffany perform to the utmost of their abilities, which are admittedly amateurish.
-All the judges score their performance with sub-5.0 scores, except for one judge, who gives them an outlandish 5.8, bringing the average score of all the judges to an even 5.0.
+All the judges score their performance with sub-5.0 scores, except for one, who gives them an outlandish 5.8, bringing the average score of all the judges to an even 5.0.
 Pat Sr. has won his bet and parlay, but not everybody is happy.